jhpyle/mTCP/README.md

 Down keys (or Ctrl-Page Up and Ctrl-Page Dn with [TEL8088.EXE]), and Page Up and Page Down are passed through to the server.

-For compatibility with Emacs, all Alt-(key) combinations that are not used by [mTCP] Telnet application are passed through as ESC-(key).
+For compatibility with [Emacs], all Alt-(key) combinations that are not used by [mTCP] Telnet application are passed through as ESC-(key).

 The Delete key is passed through as `ESC [ 3 ~` instead of the default of character 127.